On non-orientable surfaces in 4-manifolds

 \begin{remark} Let $M\subset S^3\subset S^4$ be the standard M\"{o}bius band.
 The boundary of $M$ can be pushed radially into the upper hemisphere of $S^4$ where it bounds a unique disc $D^2$ up to isotopy.
 The union of the M\"{o}bius band and the disc $D^2$ is an embedded, unknotted projective plane $P^2$ in $S^4$.
 Depending on the sign of the half-twist of the M\"{o}bius band, there are two non-isotopic unknotted projective planes, $P^2_+$ and $P^2_-$.
 These can be detected by one of two invariants: the normal Euler number, or the Brown invariant, see section~\ref{s:EuBr}. \end{remark}

-\begin{remark} If the Euler characteristics of $S$ is odd, then we may choose the projective plane $P^2$ in $S$ so that the surface $S'$ in the splitting (\ref{eq:first}) is orientable.
-When the Euler characteristics of $S$ is even, we may split off two unknotted projective planes leaving an orientable surface.
+\begin{remark} If the Euler characteristic of $S$ is odd, then we may choose the projective plane $P^2$ in $S$ so that the surface $S'$ in the splitting (\ref{eq:first}) is orientable.
+When the Euler characteristic of $S$ is even, we may split off two unknotted projective planes leaving an orientable surface.
+If the Euler characteristic is less than one, we may split off an unknotted projective plane so that the resulting surface $S'$ is still non-orientable.
 It also follows that there is a diffeomorphism of pairs

 where $S^2$ is a $2$-sphere embedded into $X$, and $k+\ell$ is the cross-cap number of $S$. \end{remark}

 As a consequence of the splitting theorem (Theorem~\ref{th:1a}) we show that a version of the recent Gabai light bulb theorem (Theorem~\ref{th:5}) holds true for non-orientable surfaces as well.